-Pain au Chocolat, Jerry Seinfeld, and Forming Good Habits Posted by Malachi Rempen on May 4, 2015 in Language Learning
+Pain au Chocolat, Jerry Seinfeld, and Forming Good Habits Posted by Malachi Rempen on May 4, 2015 in Archived Posts

 When you uproot and move somewhere else, there’s always upheaval in your daily life.
 Your routines are shattered by change, your habits are broken or turned upside-down, and you may even find yourself falling into bad habits.
 Creatures of habit are we, and that is the key to success in any endeavor—but especially language learning.
 Forming good habits is our only defense against the forces of change.